Home / Decision guide

 You may need the money back

 Annuities are long-term contracts.
 Surrender charge schedules commonly run for years, and withdrawals of gains before age 59½ may also incur a 10% federal tax penalty.
-If a roof, a health event, or a family need could pull this money back early, it does not belong in an annuity.
-Keep it liquid instead; our annuity vs. CD guide compares the alternatives honestly.
+Potential early cash needs are a reason to study liquidity and surrender charges before considering a long-term contract.
+Our annuity vs. CD guide compares those tradeoffs in general educational terms.

 Reason 02